alexandreberkovic/Futures/README.md

 Proof of concepts algorithms are created:
 -  An NLP algorithm is created to help determine the overall sentiment of a sentence (binary output: positive or negative)
+-  Another NLP algorithm which adds granularity to the previous one
 -  An OpenCV algorithm is created to help determine a person's emotional status depending on their facial expression (five possible emotion outputs)